|# In household||Average daily $ per person||*Total food budget|

 What is the Supplemental Food Assistance Program (SNAP)?

-SNAP is the nation’s largest nutrition assistance program, helping individuals and families with cash assistance for their monthly food budgets.
+SNAP is the nation’s largest nutrition program, helping individuals and families with financial assistance, in the form of an Electronic Benefits Transfer (EBT) Card, for their monthly food budgets.

 How much does Nevada receive in SNAP benefits?

-In 2010, more than $414,000,000 in federal funds was directly administered to low-income Nevadans.
-Participation in SNAP has swollen over the last few years, in Nevada and across the country.
+Participation in SNAP has swollen over the last few years in Nevada and across the country.
+At its highest point in 2013, more than 370,000 Nevadans were enrolled in SNAP.

 How do I know if I’m eligible?